 We decided to make our team meet an inclusive event and so we surprised our members on Parkinson’s Road by broadcasting live on video.
 Two of our fellow Admins; Tanya Lestrange in Canada and Pam Yeager Roper in the United States, each came live online with us and so we were, in some small way, able to share our event with a couple of our far flung friends.
 We were joined by quite a few of our group members who offered wonderful comments and questions.
 This meant we were able to share this lovely occasion with people across the world and make it a celebration of our meeting.

 Needless to say, our aim is to eventually find a way for all of the Admin Team to be together.
 If we can achieve that just once it would be quite something but, for now, we will at least hope that occasionally one or two of us will travel across the Atlantic Ocean and be able to meet.

-For now, I will end this post with a lovely video that Tracy created to celebrate the wonderful day that we spent together in Norwich, Norfolk.
+Here is a lovely video that Tracy, Parkinson’s Road Admin Team Leader, created to celebrate the wonderful day that we spent together in Norwich, Norfolk:

 The team has changed a little, since back then.
 We now have eleven Admin’s.
 We are: